cpsc-fall-2023/cpsc-120-portfolio/README.md

 We shall use GitHub's service called [GitHub Pages](https://pages.github.com/) to host your web page in a GitHub repository.
 We shall use [Markdown](https://en.wikipedia.org/wiki/Markdown) instead of HTML to simplify creating our web pages.

+**This is an individual assignment.
+Each student must create their own portfolio.
 This is a graded assignment.
-There is a rubric at the end of the document which will guide how your assignment is scored.
+There is a rubric at the end of the document which will guide how your assignment is scored.**

 ## Background & Motivation